M&G Investment Management Ltd. Grows Stake in eBay Inc. (NASDAQ:EBAY)

 M&G Investment Management Ltd. grew its position in eBay Inc. (NASDAQ:EBAY) by 43.5% during the 4th quarter, Holdings Channel.com reports.
 The firm owned 288,495 shares of the e-commerce company’s stock after purchasing an additional 87,493 shares during the period.
 M&G Investment Management Ltd.’s holdings in eBay were worth $14,425,000 as of its most recent SEC filing.

 EBAY has been the subject of several research reports.
 DA Davidson lifted their price objective on shares of eBay from $67.00 to $80.00 and gave the stock a “buy” rating in a research note on Thursday.
-Susquehanna lifted their price objective on shares of eBay from $66.00 to $75.00 and gave the stock a “positive” rating in a research note on Thursday.
-Bank of America lifted their price objective on shares of eBay from $62.00 to $64.00 and gave the stock a “neutral” rating in a research note on Thursday, October 29th.
-Piper Sandler lifted their price objective on shares of eBay from $66.00 to $75.00 and gave the stock an “overweight” rating in a research note on Thursday.
-Finally, UBS Group lifted their price objective on shares of eBay from $62.00 to $65.00 and gave the stock a “neutral” rating in a research note on Thursday.
-Thirteen investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
-The stock currently has an average rating of “Hold” and an average price target of $67.20.
+Morgan Stanley lifted their price objective on shares of eBay from $58.00 to $63.00 and gave the stock an “equal weight” rating in a research note on Thursday.
+Wedbush lifted their price objective on shares of eBay from $65.00 to $74.00 and gave the stock an “outperform” rating in a research note on Thursday.
+Truist lifted their price objective on shares of eBay from $60.00 to $67.00 in a research note on Thursday.
+Finally, KeyCorp lifted their price objective on shares of eBay from $65.00 to $80.00 and gave the stock an “overweight” rating in a research note on Thursday.
+Thirteen investment analysts have rated the stock with a hold rating and twelve have given a buy rating to the company. eBay has an average rating of “Hold” and an average price target of $67.20.

 eBay (NASDAQ:EBAY) last issued its quarterly earnings data on Tuesday, February 2nd.
 The e-commerce company reported $0.86 earnings per share for the quarter, topping analysts’ consensus estimates of $0.83 by $0.03.
 The business had revenue of $2.87 billion during the quarter, compared to the consensus estimate of $2.71 billion. eBay had a net margin of 50.42% and a return on equity of 82.73%.
 The company’s revenue was up 28.3% compared to the same quarter last year.
 During the same quarter in the prior year, the firm posted $0.81 earnings per share.
 Equities research analysts forecast that eBay Inc. will post 2.89 EPS for the current year.